The table of contents may be found here.

 Geologists mapping the rocks in San Diego Canyon discovered a small tuff bed at the very base of the Bandelier Tuff.
 This was originally given the sensible name of the San Diego Canyon Ignimbrite, but because it is clearly related to the later Bandelier Tuff eruptions (and is not that much older, with a radiometric date of 1.85 million years) it has been reassigned to the La Cueva Member of the Bandelier Tuff.
 This tuff is found also in the walls of the caldera, in a few places underlying Redondo Peak, and as thin beds interbedded with part of the Puye Formation north of Los Alamos and in lower Alamo Canyon in Bandelier National Monument.

 One readily visible exposure is in the east face of Virgin Mesa,

 high above State Road 4 in Canon de San Diego.

 Bandelier Tuff in Virgin Mesa, showing all three members.
 Looking northwest from 35 45.417N 106 42.194W

 All three members of the Bandelier Tuff are visible here, resting on much older red beds of the Abo Formation.
 The La Cueva Member shows as a thin layer at the bottom of the cliffs, with a clearly visible notch separating it from the much thicker and nearly featureless beds of the Otowi Member.
-Above are multiple flows of the Tsherige Member.
+Above are multiple flows of the Tshirege Member.